cirosantilli/runlinux/README.md

     runlinux -- -bios ~/path/to/OVMF.fd

 This for example uses the [OVMF UEFI X64 r15214](https://sourceforge.net/projects/edk2/files/OVMF/OVMF-X64-r15214.zip/download) instead of the default BIOS.

+### Run on real hardware

+Generate a `main.img` file in your build directory:

+    runlinux -i

+Insert an USB and determine its device (`/dev/sdX`):

+    sudo lsblk
+    sudo fdisk -l

+Burn the image to the USB:

+    sudo dd if=main.img of=/dev/sdX

+Then:

+- insert the USB in a computer
+- during boot, hit some special hardware dependant key, usually F12, Esc
+- choose to boot from the USB

+You can also ensure that the image works fine with:

+    qemu-system-x86_64 -enable-kvm -hda main.img

+Tested on: ThinkPad T400.

 ## Options